 Running is hard.
 Regular training can leave it beat up.
 It’s called progressive overload and it’s the process of constantly challenging our bodies in new ways to perform better on race day.
 To reap the benefits of that hard work, however, we need to recover.
 That’s where the ever needed rest day comes in.
 Included in any quality training plan, here are five reasons to give yourself a day off.

 Reflect.
 Taking a rest day gives you an opportunity to review your block of training.
-You can rest daydecide if you liked something, didn’t like it, did it well or had an ugly workout.
+You can decide if you liked something, didn’t like it, did it well or had an ugly workout.
 Knowing what made each session great or not-so-great will help you adjust your plan.
 Then you can adjust and move forward in a positive way.

 Recover.
 Pushing yourself during workouts is necessary for improved performance.
 Easy days are a must, too.
 Each workout creates micro tears in muscle fibers that need to be repaired and along with those beat up muscles go tendons and bones.
 Blood flow to tendons is a lot less than to muscle and they take longer to recover.
 Bones likewise get damaged and need to rebuild from being landed on thousands of times.
 A day off can be a big boon for avoiding tendonitis, stress fractures and any other over use injury.